Moonflower-labs/taskZen/README.md

 ---

 Thanks for taking the time to read this docs.
-I hope you found them satisfactory and also many thanks to everyone who makes posible the cs50 courses specially to Brian.
+I hope you found them satisfactory and also many thanks to everyone who makes posible the cs50 Hardvard courses, specially to Brian.
 I'll see you all on the other side!